pynetscript/FromZeroToHero/README.md

 - Generate SSH keys
   - I added a delay factor on this command because it takes a while to generate the SSH keys.
 - Run the commands to disable telnet.
 - Disconnect the SSH session.
+- Show progress bar

 Errors:
 - If the is an authentication error we will get an error message `r5.a-corp.com >> Authentication error`